Yuzhen11/More_Effective_Cpp/ch3_exceptions.md

     ...
     throw;  // prefer this one.
 No copy is made. if the exception originally
-            // thrown was of type SpecialWidget, it will proprocate a SpecialWidget exception }
+            // thrown was of type SpecialWidget, it will proprocate a SpecialWidget exception
+            // rethrow the exception
+}

 catch(Widget& w) {
     ...
     throw w;  // throw a new exception which is type Widget.
-}
+              // propagate a copy of the caught exception }

 ```